Management consultants work with organisations to solve problems and recommend improvements to strengthen business performance.

 Management consultants may do some or all of the following:

-- discuss the problems or issues they are being consulted about
+- discuss the problems or issues an organisation is facing

 Management consultants who are self-employed also need to develop, market and run their business.